Hirundo rustica erythrogaster

 Fall: summer <<<>>> Nov 4,5,6

 Numbers peak mid-Sep to early Oct.
-Aggregations are noticeable in late Jul; 260 were in Saunders Co 21 Jul 2011.
+Aggregations are noticeable in late Jul; 750 were in Dixon Co 29 Jul 2019 and 260 in Saunders Co 21 Jul 2011.
 Fall departure is mostly complete by late Oct, although there are later reports 16 Nov 1980 Douglas-Sarpy Cos, 21 Nov 1993 Sarpy Co, and 2 Dec 1983 Howard-Hall Cos.

 - High counts: 10,000 at Freeman Lakes WPA, York Co, 18 Sep 1999 (Jorgensen 2012), 3600 at Lake McConaughy 21 Sep 2000, and 3000 at Lakes North and Babcock, Platte Co 29 Sep 2011.
 “Thousands” in a pure flock were at Lakes North and Babcock, Platte Co, and “thousands” were at Wilkinson WMA, Platte Co, 9 Oct 2004.